drthomas246/dyslexia-typing-game/README.md

 2. Type the given word using the keyboard.
 3. If you answer correctly, you will proceed to the next question.
 4. If you enable learning mode, the Japanese translation and English will be displayed from the beginning.
-5. The given word will be read aloud automatically (supported browsers only).
+5. The given word will be read aloud automatically (supported browsers only)

 ## Settings

-- Register questions and translations in `src/lib/texts/qa_pairs.ts`.
+- Create a file with questions and translations based on `src/lib/texts/qa_test.ts`.
+- Import the file you created above into App.tsx and place the button.
 - Change audio settings (language code, speed, voice quality) using the `useSpeech` hook.
 - UI themes and colors can be changed in `src/styles`.